oac-tree/sup-dto/doc/source/anytype.rst

    Enumerator for an array type.

-.. function:: std::string GetTypeName() const
+.. function:: std::string AnyType::GetTypeName() const

    Retrieve the type name.